ParkerRobb/LaTeX-QuestionResponse-class/README.md

 #### Pandoc `citeproc` side effect

 Because Pandoc includes the reference section it generates in the main body of its intermediary LaTeX document, this class adds extra indentation to any Pandoc-generated reference section as a side effect.
-If running Pandoc `citeproc` on a Markdown document, add the `\ReformatReferenceSection` command provided by this class to the end of the document to reset the reference section indentation.
+If running Pandoc `citeproc` on a Markdown document, add the `\ResetRefSec` command provided by this class to the end of the document to reset the reference section indentation.

 ### LaTeX